AndrianTriPutra/MonKing-Concentration-CO2/README.md

 CO2	varchar(255) PK

 *note
-maybe you can make better me for manage that data
+maybe you can manage that data better than me

 webservice
--I don't know how to query DB for sortir data from update to old -I try by date, but not effective [*maybe i have to add colum nuber for sortir] -I don't know how to send many data for effectif from go to html
+-I don't know how to query DB for sortir data from update to old -I try by date, but not effective [*maybe i have to add colum number for sortir] -I don't know how to send many data  effectifly from go to html

 I hope could help you